 That’s pretty much right, but on top of that we also have some variations of our genes that are not present in either of our parents.
 They’re called de novo mutations because they arise anew in us: if you were to sequence the genomes of your parents they won’t have them.

 Most of the time these de novo mutations don’t do much – but sometimes they do.
-You can’t “blame” anyone when a de novo mutations cause disability or worse either – it’s sheer dumb luck.
+You can’t “blame” anyone when de novo mutations cause disability or worse, either – it’s sheer dumb luck.

 Mutations in some critical genes can have different effects depending on where the mutations are in the gene.
 Sometimes the same gene turns up in different diseases, with mutations in different places, with different severity in their effects.

 Researchers Alexander Bassuk and Elliott Sherr from the University of Iowa Department of Pediatrics got permission to look into the case of an infant with fetal agenesis of the corpus callosum and polymicrogyria.
 The baby was detected to have lack a corpus callosum at 19 weeks by ultrasound, and confirmed by an MRI scan at 22 weeks.
 The fetus was delivered at 23 weeks.

 The researchers obtained samples, and sequenced all the genes of the parents and the infant.
 They didn’t sequence the whole genome, just the regions containing genes.

 Only one gene was found with a mutation, PRICKLE1.

 Biologists often use ‘model’ organisms to learn more about how genes works.
 They’re not models because they look glamorous, but because they have useful properties for genetics.
 (Sorry, I know that’s disappointing.)

 PRICKLE1 is similar to the gene prickle in the fruit fly, Drosophila, that has long been used in genetics from before the structure of DNA was known.
 Before you ask, there is also a PRICKLE2 gene.